Options investors see good times rolling for Facebook

-NEW YORK (Reuters) - Facebook Inc (FB.O) investors used to wild swings in the company’s shares following its earnings reports are looking for relative calm on Tuesday, after the social media company posts results.
+NEW YORK, Oct 23 (Reuters) - Facebook Inc investors used to wild swings in the company’s shares following its earnings reports are looking for relative calm on Tuesday, after the social media company posts results.

 Facebook, whose shares rose 3 percent to a new year-high of $80.63 on Thursday, is scheduled to report third-quarter results on Oct.
 28.